The Bottom Line: Not enough sleep = stress = not enough sleep = stress

 - During the day get some significant exercise, eat healthy foods, reduce your caffeine and alcohol intake.

 - Do not take work home and, definitely, do not check your emails as a part of your evening activities.

 - Schedule activities with your family.
 Perhaps a board game or card game or reading a book with your children.

 - Turn off the TV, at least when you get closer to bedtime.
 News stories and the content of some of the programs can be upsetting, over-exhilarating and over-stimulating, and will keep you awake.

 - Eliminate all ‘screen time’.
 Computer monitors, tablets and smart phones stimulate random brain activity and make getting to sleep difficult.
 In fact, research has suggested that it is the type of light emitted from your mobile device’s screen that might just be messing up your sleep cycle, even after you turn off your device.

-- Before going to bed read a pleasant book, practice progressive relaxation (see my CDs on Progressive Relaxation and Visual Imagery) and/or practice meditation.
+- Before going to bed read a pleasant book and/or practice progressive relaxation.

 Although reducing stress can be very challenging, it is essential to identify the sources of the stress, which are often related to work or people-problems.
 Although these problems can be difficult and slow to resolve, removing the source of your stress, whatever it is, will result in a better night’s sleep.